 So how can we remedy this?
 Intelligent monitoring systems commonlyendeavor to make things easier for the operators.
 A monitoring system should lessen the incidence of false or repetitive alarms.
 This allows the users to pinpoint real problems.
 A tiered-alert priority system will flash warning signs on the dashboard.
 This will come with a visible or audible sign that shows its seriousness.
 Will this issue keep till afternoon?
 Or does it need to be fixed right now?

 One of the main sources of monitoring glitches can be the monitoring tools themselves.
 This is the phenomenon of over-monitoring.
 If there are too many tools watching the network, you’ll receive an alert from each.
 This adds to alert fatigue.
 It might cause confusion and lead to a network failure and a disruption of your business.
 Several tools executing the same operation are not efficient.
 This is the second of the three signs that it’s time to re-evaluate the monitoring platform.
 The secret is to combine the required operations into one monitoring system.

 The data center administrators typically want a large number of performance metrics and key performance indicators (KPI’s).
 This includes server functionality, loads, power consumption, security, environmental conditions, and the like.
 These factors may not be monitored byjust one tool.
 The most appropriate device must be picked out by the team for an effective monitoring solution.
 Also, there are specific data points that can be tackled in an annual or quarterly report.
-IT monitoring should be geared towards tracking and send notifications for crucial developments and fluctuations.
+IT monitoring should be geared towards tracking and sending notifications for crucial developments and fluctuations.
 This can prevent overstretching the team.

 Assessing The Approach For Future Growth